King Rat (song): Music video

 During a boat trip with family and friends while on a visit to his native Australia in January 2007, actor Heath Ledger outlined a music video idea for the then unreleased song to frontman Isaac Brock and other band members.
 Modest Mouse, who had befriended Ledger through their tour manager, had been touring Australia at the time.

-The animated video which was "fully conceived down to the last detail but unfinished" when Ledger died in January 2008, it was completed by members of Los Angeles art collective/production company The Masses, made up of Daniel Auber (co-director and illustrator), Norris Houk (lead animator), Jade Taglioli (animator) and Sara Cline (producer).
+The animated video, which was "fully conceived down to the last detail but unfinished" when Ledger died in January 2008, was completed by members of Los Angeles art collective/production company The Masses, made up of Daniel Auber (co-director and illustrator), Norris Houk (lead animator), Jade Taglioli (animator) and Sara Cline (producer).
 Ledger, who had also been part of The Masses, received a director's credit.
 Earlier media reports claiming that Terry Gilliam would handle the animation work did not prove to be true.

 The video debuted on 4 August 2009—the same day the EP No One's First and You're Next was released—on MySpace and The Masses' website.

 Ledger, who was opposing "the illegal commercial whale hunts taking place off the coast of Australia each year," intended the video—which depicts whales poaching humans to make pet food - "to raise awareness on modern whaling practices."
 Furthermore, proceeds from iTunes purchases of the song, in its first month on iTunes, were donated to the Sea Shepherd Conservation Society, who actively intervene with whale hunting.